Newbie or seasoned affiliate, anyone can benefit from some affiliate marketing tips. Chances are that you didn’t hear every one of them.

 As Ozzy said, “Wine’s fine but whiskey’s quicker”.
-Same can be said about different audience types.
+The same can be said about different audience types.
 At the beginning, you have to decide about how you are going to make people visit your affiliate marketing website.

 There are three main types of audience: